-Gzweb is installed on the server-side.
+GzWeb is usually installed on an Ubuntu server.
 Once the server is set up and running, clients can interact with the simulation simply by accessing the server's URL on a web browser.

-sudo apt-get install libjansson-dev nodejs npm libboost-dev imagemagick libtinyxml-dev mercurial cmake build-essential
+sudo apt install libjansson-dev libboost-dev imagemagick libtinyxml-dev mercurial cmake build-essential

-Clone the repository into a directory in your home folder:
+Clone the repository into a directory in your home folder for example:

-Enter the Gzweb repository and switch to a release branch:
+Enter the GzWeb repository and switch to the latest release branch:

 If you installed gazebo via deb packages:

 Run the deploy script, this downloads models from the web and may take a couple of minutes, see more options below.

 -mflag tells the deploy script to grab all the models from the model database and any other models in your